Mango Coconut Crumble Muffins (Vegan)

 These muffins use a banana to replace the egg, something that totally seems like it wouldn’t work but actually does, really well!
 The only fat used is coconut oil, which helps keep the muffins light and fluffy, and gives just the slightest hint of coconut to the batter.
 The batter mixes up very thick, which is perfect for suspending the mango chucks and coconut shreds to allow for a chunk of mango in every bite.

 And the crumble topping…well, is anything with a crumble topping ever bad?!
 This one forgoes butter and uses solid coconut oil instead, which if I’m being honest, I totally thought wasn’t going to work, but it did with flying colors.
-It makes the crumble even more coconutty, in the best way.
+It makes the crumble even more coconutty, in the best possible way.

 If you’re not a mango fan, I’m sure these would be great with any other fruit you wanted to try.
 Pineapple would be great in keeping with the tropical theme, but raspberries, strawberries, or anything else would be delicious too.
+Enjoy!

-- 3/4 cup all-purpose flour
+- ¾ cup all-purpose flour

-- 3/4 cup white whole wheat flour
+- ¾ cup white whole wheat flour

-- 1/2 cup white sugar
+- ¾ cup coconut sugar

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 2 teaspoons baking powder

-- 1/3 cup coconut oil
+- ⅓ cup coconut oil

-- 1 large banana, mashed (about 1/3 cup)
+- 1 large banana (mashed (about ⅓ cup))

-- 1/3 cup non-dairy milk (I used almond-coconut)
+- ½ cup non-dairy milk (I used almond-coconut)

-- 1/4 cup brown sugar
+- ¼ cup coconut sugar

-- 1/3 cup white whole wheat flour
+- ⅓ cup white whole wheat flour

-- 2 tablespoons unsweetened, shredded coconut
+- 2 tablespoons unsweetened (shredded coconut)

 - 3 tablespoons solid coconut oil

-- Preheat oven to 400 degrees F (200 degrees C).
+- Preheat oven to 375ºF.
 Grease muffin cups or line with muffin liners.

-- Stir together the brown sugar, flour, and coconut for the crumb topping.
+- Stir together the coconut sugar, flour, and coconut for the crumb topping.
 With a fork, blend in the coconut oil until the mixture is crumbly and the coconut oil is in pea sized pieces.
 Divide crumble evenly on top of the muffins.